cqdowning/cytoblast/ProjectDocument.md

 *Damage Indicator* - Added a damage indicator similar to the one found in Exercise 3.
 Hitting an enemy creates a damage indicator.
 This indicator will be a bright color and larger when a weapon is super effective against an enemy.
 The indicator is gray and smaller when the weapon is ineffective against an enemy.
 This helps the player learn quickly about the type advantage system.
 Also, watching big numbers pop out of enemies is satisfying.
 [Damage Indicator Class](https://github.com/cqdowning/cytoblast/blob/main/scripts/effects/damage_indicator.gd)

 *Bullet Variation* - The bullets the player fires have a slight variation in their speed.
 All weapons also fire in a spread, although the rifle has the smallest spread.
-This makes the weapons a little more interesting since the bullets will move at slightly different rates.
+This makes the weapons a little more interesting since the bullets will move at slightly different angles and speeds.
 This was especially important for the shotgun so that the bullets did not move in a straight line.
 [Commit with weapons and their shoot code](https://github.com/cqdowning/cytoblast/commit/0e5db44b27ee48765a37aa0cffcda318c1f70628#diff-7d16909ae436c17648e5367112d3e4720d46d3b6617eb0d86dba7ab40d0aacba)

 *Player immune to damage during dash* - It’s fairly common for playable characters with dash abilities to have immunity during the dash.
 This was especially important since our game doesn’t have set bullet patterns.
 There could be situations where enemy attacks are completely unavoidable without dashing through them.